maripqz/PREGGERs/README.md

 There are a ton of resources available for new mothers.
 Overwhelmed by this abundance, new mothers frequently turn to friends and family for advice rather than sifting through the deluge to find evidence-based nutrition evidence.

-This project combed over a dozen pregnancy and nutrition sites to aggregate resources in one place.  asks a few short questions of new mothers and sorts through those resources for them, providing a tailored list of information and experts that address religious and cultural preferences and provides a spectrum of resources from infographics to scientific journal articles that supports mothers regardless of reading level.
+This project scraped over a dozen pregnancy and nutrition websites to aggregate resources in one place.
+Mothers then answer a few short questions and the resource recommender uses Kmeans clustering to sort through the resources for them, providing a tailored list of information that provides a spectrum of resources that supports mothers nutritional information needs.
+It also provides a psuedosience detector that allows users to copy and paste nutrition-related information into a form and provides the probability that the information is science-based or psuedoscience.

 ## Data Understanding

 There are be three inputs to this project:
-1. A collection of documents and resources from popular parenting resource websites.
+1. A collection of nutrition-related documents and resources from trusted parenting resource websites.
-3. A short quiz asking users to answer some basic questions on their experience.
+2. A collection of pregnancy-related documents and resources from trusted health and nutrition websites.
+3. Psuedoscience articles scraped from disreputable health and nutrition websites.

-## Data Preparation
+## Data Scraping
 A lot of the work on this project was related to web scraping online resources and cleaning them up enough to belong in the repository.
-There are two different types of resources I will be collecting: pregnancy and maternal health websites (limited to information specifically focused on nutrition), and nutrition websites (limited to information about pregnancy and maternal health).
-Once I had my articles, I stemmed the content using snowball stemmer to prepare it for TF-IDF vectorization, and created 53 features using NLTK's Part of Speech tagging and additional features I thought might have some correlation with science or psuedoscience (for instance, capital letters and exclamation points in the title).
+I saved the title, link and content of each article.
+I did not save pictures, videos or infographics.

 ### Pregnancy websites:
 Baby Center, Kellymom, What to Expect, The Bump, Parenting.com and Babble.